Amylin Pharmaceuticals: 1998–2005: New Leadership, struggle to launch Pramlintide, and development of Byetta

-Symlin (Pramlintide)
+Symlin (pramlintide)

-In October 2001, Amylin received an approvable letter for Symlin from the FDA, requiring additional clinical data addressing concerns of severe hypoglycemia in type 1 diabetics for approval.
+In October 2001, Amylin received an approvable letter for Symlin from the FDA, requiring additional clinical data addressing concerns of severe hypoglycemia in type 1 diabetics.
 In December 2003, the FDA issued a second approvable letter requesting further clinical data to identify a patient population and method of use for Symlin where there is no increased risk of significant hypoglycemia or where there is an added benefit that clearly counterbalances any potential for increases in episodes of hypoglycemia.
 In March 2005, Symlin was approved by the FDA for use in diabetics who have difficulty maintaining glycemic control.

 Byetta (Exenatide)

-In October 1996, Dr. John Eng licensed his discovery, exendin-4 to Amylin.
-Dr. Eng discovered exendin-4 in the venom of a Gila monster.
+In October 1996, Dr. John Eng licensed to Amylin exendin-4, a peptide he had isolated in the venom of a Gila monster.
 Exendin-4 is similar to the human gut hormone GLP-1, which is responsible for regulating insulin and glucagon release.
-Unlike human GLP-1, however, exendin-4 doesn’t degrade for hours, making it a much better candidate for a drug.
+Unlike human GLP-1, however, exendin-4 has a half-life of several hours, making it a much better drug candidate.
 Amylin developed exenatide, a synthetic version of exendin-4.
 In 2002, Eli Lilly signed an agreement with Amylin for $325 million to partner in development of exenatide.
 In May 2005, Byetta (commercial name for exenatide) was approved in the United States.

-2005 - 2009: Development of Bydureon, Proxy Battle
+2005–2009: Development of Bydureon and proxy battle

-2011 - 2012: End of collaboration with Eli Lilly and Acquisition
+2011–2012: End of collaboration with Eli Lilly and acquisition

 In July 2012, Bristol-Myers Squibb announced it would acquire Amylin Pharmaceuticals for $5.3 billion.
 As part of the acquisition, AstraZeneca made a $3.4 billion cash payment to make Amylin a wholly owned subsidiary within the existing BMS/AZ joint venture in diabetes.
-In April 2013, Bristol-Myers Squibb announced it would close Amylin's San Diego operations by the end of 2014 and merge the Amylin manufacturing facility in West Chester, Ohio and all field-based sales personnel into Bristol-Myers Squibb operations.
+In April 2013, Bristol-Myers Squibb announced it would close Amylin's San Diego operations by the end of 2014 and merge the Amylin manufacturing facility in West Chester, Ohio, and all field-based sales personnel into Bristol-Myers Squibb operations.

 In December 2013, AstraZeneca purchased the Bristol-Myers Squibb share of the diabetes joint venture, and as a result, became the sole owner of all former Amylin products and business, including the manufacturing facility in West Chester, Ohio.

 On February 4, 2014, the U.S. FDA approved Myalept (metreleptin), an analog of human leptin, as replacement therapy to treat the complications of leptin deficiency, in addition to diet, in patients with congenital generalized or acquired generalized lipodystrophy.
 Metraleptin was originally developed at Amylin Pharmaceuticals.
 In November 2014, Aegerion Pharmaceuticals made a $325 million cash payment to AstraZeneca to acquire and commercialize metreleptin.